 The Certificate of Biliteracy is a post-baccalaureate certification for any educator, such as ESL teachers, dual language teachers, elementary teachers, middle and high school teachers, world language teachers, literacy coaches, administrators, and any other educator, who is invested in the success of bilingual students’ academic achievement.

-The Certificate of Biliteracy consists of four courses that are currently offered in the Literacy and Learning department taken as part of an M.Ed. or M.A. in Reading.
+The certificate consists of four courses that are currently offered in the Literacy and Learning department.
 For the certificate, the courses are offered with a focus on biliteracy.
 This certificate develops educational leaders who may or may not be bilingual themselves, yet are responsible for the literacy development of bilingual learners and consequently, possess knowledge on second language acquisition, bilingualism, and literacy theory in order to most effectively meet the educational needs of a multilingual population.

 Defined by the Texas Higher Education Coordinating Board's 60x30 Strategic Plan as, "Those skills valued by employers that can be applied in a variety of work settings, including interpersonal, cognitive, and applied skills areas.
 These skills can be either primary or complementary to a major and are acquired by students through education, including curricular, co-curricular, and extracurricular activities."

 Design and deliver effective literacy instruction (including reading, writing, and oral language) to/with learners who are acquiring English as a second language.

 Appropriately assess a learner who is acquiring English as a second language, including identifying reading, writing, and oral language assessments (formal and informal) that demonstrate what a learner can do in the additional language, English.